 Two factor authentication, or 2FA, is an extra layer of security that trusted wallet providers like Choise.com use to ensure real users are behind certain transactions or operations.
-For example, if you want to withdraw funds from your account to an external wallet or bank card, you’ll be required to enter a security code sent to your specified email address or via text message.
+For example, if you want to withdraw funds from your account to an external wallet or bank card, or virtual card bitcoin, you’ll be required to enter a security code sent to your specified email address or via text message.

 While this remains an extremely effective way to protect customers from unsolicited transactions and fraudulent activities, there’s been cases when hackers found ways to bypass 2FA.
 For that reason, it’s vital to always keep an eye on the notifications you receive.

 Cryptocurrency companies don’t find it easy to advertise on Google, Facebook or Twitter.
 Only a few respected firms are allowed to do so.

 Yet, some fraudulent companies might find a way around and launch short-lived campaigns targeting people willing to buy or sell cryptocurrencies.